ShivaniAle/RAG-QA-system/README.md

 This project is for educational and research purposes.
 Please ensure compliance with data usage agreements and API terms of service.

-## Contact

-For questions or collaboration opportunities, please reach out through the project repository.